 Mutual savings banks have their roots in philanthropy.
 The first mutual savings bank was organized by the Reverend Henry Duncan in Ruthwell, Scotland, more than 200 years ago.
-Mascoma Savings Bank was organized in 1899 by a group of individuals who “invested” small sums of money to capitalize Mascoma Savings Bank with no expectation of any personal financial return.
+Mascoma Bank was organized in 1899 by a group of individuals who “invested” small sums of money to capitalize Mascoma Bank with no expectation of any personal financial return.

-But Mascoma Savings Bank’s commitment to the community extends even further as the Bank continues to directly support local nonprofits every year.
-When taken together with the Foundation’s contributions, Mascoma Savings Bank was the source of $937,479 in direct support for New Hampshire- and Vermont-based community organizations in 2016.
+But Mascoma Bank’s commitment to the community extends even further as the Bank continues to directly support local nonprofits every year.
+When taken together with the Foundation’s contributions, Mascoma Bank was the source of $937,479 in direct support for New Hampshire- and Vermont-based community organizations in 2016.

 In the links below, you will find information on how to apply for a grant from Mascoma Bank Foundation or for direct support from Mascoma Bank.